-Phoenix Custom Campers introduces the first pop-up, slide-out, flatbed, overland-ready sofa camper in history.
+Phoenix Custom Campers introduces the first flatbed, overland-ready with a sofa, pop-up, slide-out camper in history.
 Did we mention it has a camper-to-truck pass-through?
 And a custom aluminum storage bed?

 If we’ve learned anything from watching Phoenix Custom Campers over the years it’s this; expect the unexpected.
 Robby Rowe, Phoenix’s Chief Creative Genius and Resident Camper Artist, is capable of making a custom camper for just about anything.

 Jeep JK?
 No sweat.
-Ford Raptor?
+Ford Raptor Camper?
 Easy peasy.
-Ford Bronco?
+Ford Bronco Camper?
 That’s nothing.
-Chevy Avalanche?
+Chevy Avalanche Camper?
 You bet.
-Unimog?
+Unimog Camper?
 Find him a ladder, and it’s done.
 Robby could probably make a truck camper for an AMC Gremlin out of nothing but sardine cans and fishing wire, if he had too.

 Even more impressive, Robby manages to make even the most insane of customer requests work.
 Forget LED lights and solar panels, that’s kids play.
 We’re talking about squeezing an enclosed bathroom with a toilet, sink, and shower into a pop-up camper for a Tacoma.
 Yes, that’s nuts.
 And yes, Robby can do that too.

 But wait, there’s another first to report here.
-This is also the world’s first pop-up, slide-out, flatbed, sofa truck camper – with a pass-through!
+This is also the world’s first flatbed, sofa camper that pops-up and slides-out – with a pass-through!
 That’s right, this camper has a camper-to-truck pass-through.
 Robby and the Phoenix Custom Camper team have seriously out done themselves this time.